gvwilson/thirdbit/src/fiction/in-heck/index.md

 They made their way back to the wagon in silence.
 As they approached,
-Special Blazes held up a kettle.
+Special Blazes nodded at Thoughtful, then held up a kettle.
 "Anyone want to join me?"
-as Thoughtful seated herself in her camp chair and put her rifle back on its tripod.

 "I would, except I don't drink,"
-Able replied cheerfully.
+Able replied cheerfully
+as the rabbit sat back in her camp chair and put her rifle back in its tripod.

 Before Maddy could add anything,
 Thoughtful's foot thumped against the ground in a rapid *pat-a-tat-tat* and she let loose a string of profanity that set Maddy's ears back against her head.
 "Trouble, boss,"
-she said urgently.
+she said urgently, pointing.
 "We got airborne comin' in fast!"

 </section>

 <section markdown="1">

-## Taken (Gumption)
+## Taken

 Special Blazes put two fingers in his mouth and whistled loudly.
 "Power up," he ordered Bee Six Vee.